solyoma/falconG/README.md

  - a gallery can be embedded into any WEB page
  - a gallery may contain any number of albums
  - every album may contain any number of images, videos and sub-albums
- - it can automatically generate a special gallery of randomly selected images from the ones processed/uploaded last
+ - may contain an album with random selection of images from the latest upload which also displays different images at each visit
- - generates multi-language photo galleries.
-Image and album title and description can appear in any number of languages.
+ - photo galleries are multi-language.
+Image and album titles and descriptions can appear in any number of languages.
-   Uses a separate Web page for each.
+   Uses separate Web pages for each.
- - each album has its own web address therefore can be referred to or shared on social media
+ - each album has its own web address therefore can be referred to or shared on social media.
+Currently a facebook share button may appear on each page.
  - the same image with the same title and description can appear in any number of albums.
  - languages can be changed by clicking/tapping directly on the WEB page
  - language selection is stored in the browser without using cookies
- - Optional Google analytics code for the whole gallery and Facebook like and share buttons (they may save cookies)
+ - optional Google analytics code for the whole gallery and Facebook like and share buttons (they may save cookies)
  - a watermark may be embedded into the images
- - bandwidth friendly albums: separate, smaller thumbnail images, ,large images on demand (click).
+ - bandwidth friendly albums uses smaller thumbnail images and larger images on demand (click).
    Only thumbnails that are or were visible in the browser are downloaded.
- - clicking on thumbnails shows "large" images
+ - clicking^tapping on thumbnails shows "large" images

+## Deploy generated gallery on the WEB at the first time

+ You need access to the **public_html** folder on the web server
+ - Create the folder you set in **falconG** inside public_html
+ - upload all of the folders and files inside the generated gallery folder on your machine
+   (For multi language galleries the index.html generated on your machine by **falconG** is a bare-bone version You might want to create a better one for yourself)

+## refresh the gallery with new albums
+ - when new images and folders are added or texts changed
+	- copy the new files from folders **album**, **imgs**, **thumbs**,**vids** to the same named folders on the server, plus the **latestlist\*.js** fájlokat.

 ## Features of ***falconG***:

- - separate light and dark modes (themes)
- - built-in theme editor
+ - themeable. there are separate light and dark modes (themes) with built-in theme editor
  - multi tab design
- - HTML WYSIWYG display in designer
- - WYSIWYG editor for album design, in which
+ - HTML based WYSIWYG editor for album design, in which
 	- colors, fonts, etc. are customizable with WYSIWYG album editor title and description without duplicating the files
 	- simultaneous dual language display of image titles and